Roxbury Community College: History

+There was a long history of community education in Boston's Roxbury neighborhood, including the work of Boston Black United Front, which pooled resources to create educational programs for community members.
+After decades of activism and organizing within Boston's Black community, the Massachusetts legislature officially established a community college at Roxbury on July 1, 1968.
 After several years of planning, Roxbury Community College opened its doors on September 10, 1973, to 400 students.
 The first temporary home of RCC was located at 460 Blue Hill Avenue, in a building that used to be the home of a car dealership.
+The following year, it moved to 424 Dudley Street, which was a former nursing home.
+In 1982, it moved into the former Boston State College building on Huntington Avenue.

-In December 1982, Dr. Brunetta Wolfman was elected as RCC’s first female president and was inaugurated on April 16, 1983.
+In December 1982, Brunetta Wolfman was elected as RCC's first female president and was inaugurated on April 16, 1983.

-The College’s current location, 1234 Columbus Avenue, opened on April 11, 1988.
+The college's current location, 1234 Columbus Avenue, opened on April 11, 1988.
 Campus construction began in 1985.

 Haitian president Jean Bertrand Aristide came to Roxbury on April 29, 1992.
 Aristide received an honorary degree during a ceremony held at RCC.

 In June 2012, Roxbury's president Terrence Gomes agreed to resign in the wake of an ongoing audit by the U.S. Department of Education, "questionable allocations in a review of financial aid records" conducted by the state auditor, and allegations of underreported crimes on campus.

 In June 2019, The Massachusetts Board of Registration in Nursing decided to withdraw the accreditation of the nursing program due to a series of leadership and financial issues at the college.

 In 2020, RCC developed a new nursing program.
 The program was provisionally approved by BORN in October 2020; a new student cohort is joining the program in Fall 2021.

 In 2021, RCC was named the second most influential community college in the nation.